chrisemunt/mg_web/README.md

 * Correct a fault in the network connectivity code between **mg\_web** and InterSystems databases under UNIX.
 * Correct a fault in the API-based connectivity code between **mg\_web** and YottaDB under UNIX.
 * Introduce an Event Log facility that can be controlled by the **log\_level** configuration parameter.
 See the documentation (section: 'General **mg\_web** configuration').

+### v1.1.4 (17 August 2020)

+* Introduce the ability to stream response content back to the client using M Write statements (InterSystems Databases) or by using the supplied write^%zmgsis() procedure (YottaDB and InterSystems Databases).
+* Include the configuration path and server names used for the request in the DB Server function's %system array.